 Incarcerated women and their children have complex health risks, yet addressing these risks presents new challenges for corrections systems and public health professionals.
 The Center for Leadership Education in Maternal and Child Health has supported the creation of several resources to address the unique health challenges presented with populations dealing with the incarceration system.

--Clinical Care Available to Pregnant Women with Opioid Use Disorders in Minnesota Jails–a report by MCH faculty member Dr. Rebecca Shlafer, MCH Program alumna Virginia Pendleton (MPH 2019), and colleagues–provides a summary of results from a statewide survey of correctional health care workers about their facilities’ treatment protocols and the challenges in providing care to pregnant women with opioid use disorder (OUD).
+-(NEW) Clinical Care Available to Pregnant Women with Opioid Use Disorders in Minnesota Jails–a report by MCH faculty member Dr. Rebecca Shlafer, MCH Program alumna Virginia Pendleton (MPH 2019), and colleagues–provides a summary of results from a statewide survey of correctional health care workers about their facilities’ treatment protocols and the challenges in providing care to pregnant women with opioid use disorder (OUD).
 Key findings include: (1) correctional health care providers in county jails are facing considerable challenges in meeting the needs of pregnant women with OUD; and (2) there are numerous barriers to providing reproductive health care and substance use disorder treatment to justice-involved women who are pregnant.

 -Reproductive Health of Incarcerated Women Resources contains abstracts and is a supplement to the October 2014 Interdisciplinary Institute on the Reproductive Health of Incarcerated Women in Minnesota.

 -Incarcerated Women Brief is an executive summary of our Winter 2015 Healthy Generations publication Incarceration and Public Health.
 You’ll find research, facts, statistics and more in this short brief.

 -Incarceration Resources Brief provides videos, publications, policy briefs, and other resources available.